Shippable/docs/sources/platform/management/subscription/billing.md

 ## Extra Billing Information

-You can enter some custom informations that you would like to have on your payment receipts.
+You can enter some custom information (like tax information and billing addresses) to be included on your payment receipts.

   <img src="/images/platform/management/extra-billing-information.png" alt="extra billing information">